nickywongdong/wombat/README.md

 # Axolotl
 ## Open-Source Infotainment and Black Box for NVIDIA Jetson TX2

+---
+__NOTE__: This distribution of Axolotl is no longer supported.
+Development has shifted to derivatives of this project: [Blue Axolotl](https://github.com/VictorLi08/BlueAxolotl) and [Raspberry Axolotl](https://github.com/VictorLi08/RaspberryAxolotl).

+---

 NVIDIA Jetson TX2 Infotainment project for Oregon State University's 2017-2018 CS senior capstone.

 Please read the install guide and user guide in the `documentation` folder (or on the Wiki) before using this system.